 Why You Need to Implement MRO Purchasing Best Practices

 While production inventory for Material Requirements Planning (MRP) is often managed with laser-like precision to ensure essential raw materials, extra components, and finished goods are in adequate supply when they’re needed, MRO supply chains may get something of a short shrift.
 MRO items may or may not be tied into the central purchasing software system or Enterprise Resource Planning (ERP) package, rendering them invisible as part of your total spend and disconnected from your company’s spend analysis and budget—along with its hierarchy of accountability and approvals.

 Like a lot of companies, your procurement team likely understands the importance of plugging this lacuna in your procurement strategy, but it can be an uphill climb when you’re facing issues such as:

-- Invisible, decentralized spending.
-Without a centralized software solution, you may have different locations doubling up on vendors in the same category, losing out on economies of scale and their associated discounts.
+- Invisible, decentralised spending.
+Without a centralised software solution, you may have different locations doubling up on vendors in the same category, losing out on economies of scale and their associated discounts.
 Redundancies in the supply chain make it tough to accurately evaluate vendors and ensure adequate quality control, lead times, and inventory accuracy, too.

 - Wasted talent and time.
 With no way to track or verify inventory, your team may lose time waiting on replacement parts that may already be on hand (somewhere), having paid expedited shipping costs to boot.
 In addition, instead of applying their talents to their actual jobs, plant managers and other MRO pros will be spending their time on inventory management.